thin-edge/thin-edge.io/docs/src/architecture/faq.md

 ## Design principles
-The primary goal of thin-edge.io is to simplify the connection of edge devices to the cloud by proving secure and reliable cloud connectivity as well as a device management agent The primary goal of thin-edge.io is the ability to build IoT applications around a large diversity of components provided by independent actors.
+The primary goal of thin-edge.io is to simplify the connection of edge devices to the cloud by providing a secure and reliable cloud connectivity as well as a device management agent.
+The primary goal of thin-edge.io is the ability to build IoT applications around a large diversity of components provided by independent actors.

 For that purpose, thin-edge.io focuses on:

 * __Interoperability__ -
-  Thin-edge.io let the users integrate components producing or consuming telemetry data, northbound with cloud platforms, southbound with sensors as well as for east-west communications between analytics components.
+  Thin-edge.io lets the users integrate components producing or consuming telemetry data, northbound with cloud platforms, southbound with sensors as well as for east-west communication between analytics components.
 * __Flexibility__ -
-  Thin-edge.io let integrate component provided by different IoT actors, not even originally designed with thin-edge.io in-mind, using various technologies and programming languages.
+  Thin-edge.io lets users integrate component provided by different IoT actors, not even originally designed with thin-edge.io in-mind, using various technologies and programming languages.
 * __Security__ -
-  Thin-edge.io provides secure and stable foundations for cloud connections, software updates, device connectivity.
+  Thin-edge.io provides a secure and stable foundation for cloud connections, software/firmware updates, and remote device management.
 * __Reliability__ -
-  Thin-edge.io components resist chaotic environments as network outages and process restarts.
+  Thin-edge.io components can survive in chaotic environments as network outages and process restarts happen.
 * __Efficiency__ -
-  Thin-edge.io let build applications that run on constrained device hardware and limited bandwidth networks.
+  Thin-edge.io lets users build applications that can run on constrained device hardware and with limited bandwidth networks.
 * __Multi-cloud__ -
-  Thin-edge.io connects edge device with multiple clouds.
+  Thin-edge.io enables users to connect their edge devices with multiple clouds.
-  The actual cloud used can be decided during at run-time by the end-user.
+  The actual cloud used can be decided at run-time by the end-user.

 ## Why is thin-edge.io an executable binary and not a library?
 Interoperability of software components can be addressed along very different approaches.
-Thin-edge.io uses dynamic and loose inter process communication (IPC) using messages exchange over a MQTT bus.
+Thin-edge.io uses dynamic and loose inter-process communication (IPC) using messages exchange over an MQTT bus.

-In the past and still today, many clouds provide a library (SDK) to help you connecting your code to the cloud.
+In the past and even today, many clouds provide a library (SDK) to help you connect your code to the cloud.

-In thin-edge.io we decided to not follow this approach because:
+In thin-edge.io we decided not to follow this approach because:
-* Libraries are **programming language dependent**, and thus developing a library for a number of  programming languages always excludes developers in the other remaining programming languages.
+* Libraries are **programming language dependent**, and thus developing a library for a number of  programming languages always excludes developers using other programming languages.
 Additionally the effort to support many libraries (C, C++, Rust, Python, etc) is huge, including adding new features, testing, documentation, examples, stackoverflow.
   Essentially we would create multiple small user groups instead of one large user group.
 * Using an IPC mechanism (and not a library) makes it easier to **dynamically plug** together components during runtime